jilleb/mib2-toolbox/README.md

 ## Optional requirements ##
 - Python 2.7, if you want to extract/compress graphics containers (canim/mcf)
-- Notepad, if you want to make your own green menu files or scripts
+- A text-editor, if you want to make your own green menu files or scripts
 - Picture editing software, if you want to customize graphics files

 # How to install
-- Download all files from the repo.
+- Download all files from the repository.
 This can be either as a git clone or "Download zip" from github then extract the zip.
 - Put all files and folders on an empty SD-card, preferable >1GB.
 - Put the SD-card in one of the slots of your MIB2-unit.
 - Make sure there's only 1 SD-card in your unit, otherwise the scripts don't know where to look.
-- Hold the MENU button on your MIB2 until the service scrern appears.
+- Hold the MENU button on your MIB2 until the service screen appears.
 - Select the "Software updates/versions" menu, then hit the "Update" button in top right corner.
 - Select the SD-card and select MQB Coding MIB2 Toolbox.
 - Let the unit run the entire software update.
 It will reboot several times before showing a screen listing a lot of modules as N/A. The Toolbox line should be Y. You can then hit the back button in the top right corner.